Addressing the Gravitational Wave - Collider Inverse Problem

 We conclude that strong two-step transitions in the $\Sigma$SM are highly sensitive to the triplet-Higgs portal coupling.
 Therefore, a detection of a GW background signal could lead to a precise determination of the portal coupling, providing a complementary probe to future high energy colliders.
 We expect this feature persists in the case of other scenarios.
 More generally, the foregoing discussion provides a roadmap for future studies of the GW-Collider inverse problem, whether in the $\Sigma$SM or other models.
 Key ingredients include (1) several \lq\lq upgrades\rq\rq in the use of perturbation theory treatment of EWPT thermodynamics and nucleation dynamics: \footnote{ Our cutting-edge perturbative computation of thermodynamics could still be improved.
-This is to go even further beyond by adding several higher order corrections in analogy to individual state-of-art computations presented in \cite{Niemi:2020hto,Croon:2020cgk,Ekstedt:2021kyx,Ekstedt:2022tqk,Giese:2020rtr,Giese:2020znk}. } we include several higher order thermal resummations \cite{Niemi:2018asa,Niemi:2020hto}; our perturbative expansion is consistent in powers of couplings and includes renormalization group improvement related to hard thermal scale \cite{Arnold:1992rz,Ekstedt:2020abj,Gould:2021oba,Schicho:2022wty}; our analysis is properly gauge invariant \cite{Patel:2011th,Croon:2020cgk}; and we perform self-consistent computation of the bubble nucleation rate \cite{Croon:2020cgk,Gould:2021oba,Gould:2021ccf}.
+This is to go even further beyond by adding several higher order corrections in analogy to individual state-of-art computations presented in \cite{Niemi:2020hto,Croon:2020cgk,Ekstedt:2021kyx,Ekstedt:2022tqk,Giese:2020rtr,Giese:2020znk,Tenkanen:2022tly}.
+Also see \cite{Ekstedt:2023sqc}. } we include several higher order thermal resummations \cite{Niemi:2018asa,Niemi:2020hto}; our perturbative expansion is consistent in powers of couplings and includes renormalization group improvement related to hard thermal scale \cite{Arnold:1992rz,Ekstedt:2020abj,Gould:2021oba,Schicho:2022wty}; our analysis is properly gauge invariant \cite{Patel:2011th,Croon:2020cgk}; and we perform self-consistent computation of the bubble nucleation rate \cite{Croon:2020cgk,Gould:2021oba,Gould:2021ccf}.
 (2) The presence of the two-step EWPT-viable region of parameter space and the character of the each transition has been determined by lattice simulations in \cite{Niemi:2020hto}.
 Findings therein support perturbative computations here.
-Future refinements should include a non-perturbative determination of the bubble nucleation rate \cite{Moore:2000jw,Moore:2001vf}.
+Future refinements should include a non-perturbative determination of the bubble nucleation rate \cite{Moore:2000jw,Moore:2001vf} (also cf. recent \cite{Gould:2022ran}).
 Perturbative 3d EFT computations here pave the way for such future lattice simulations, that would push the current state-of-the-art even further.
+In addition, a computation of the bubble wall speed as function of model parameters \cite{Laurent:2022jrs} should still be included, as well as an improved computation of the GW spectrum from thermal parameters beyond approximations made in {\tt PTplot} \cite{Caprini:2019egz}.
+Indeed, our study illustrates the decisive impact of $v_w$ on the sensitivity of future GW detectors to an EWPT-generated signal.
+Finally, future work could include a statistical analysis answering to what degree of accuracy thermal parameters and underlying model parameters can be reconstructed from the GW spectra, c.f. e.g. \cite{Gowling:2021gcy,Boileau:2022ter,Gowling:2022pzb,Lewicki:2024xan,Caprini:2024hue}.

 \allowdisplaybreaks \onecolumngrid

 \allowdisplaybreaks